 Heyden Memorial Garden

 Right next to the Yates Field House you’ll find this hidden gem of a garden on Georgetown University grounds considered a best-kept secret by many locals.
 Finding the garden is half the fun!
 It’s located on the east and north sides of the Heyden Observatory.
-You’ll find small pods and water features, an arch to run under and views of the Potomac River.
+You’ll find small ponds and water features, an arch to run under and views of the Potomac River.
 The peaceful silence is occasionally interrupted by overhead airplanes; small children will delight in seeing their low-flying path.

 Hours: 9:30 a.m – 5:30 p.m.